KxSystems/docs/docs/ref/dotm.md

 ```

 [Command-line option `-w limit`](../basics/cmdline.md#-w-workspace) (M1/m2) is no longer thread-local, but memory domain-local.
 Command-line option `-w`, and [system command `\w`](../basics/syscmds.md#w-workspace) set limit for memory domain 0.

-!!! warning "Breaking change in V5.0"

-    In kdb+ 4.x, the `.m` namespace was used to manage filesystem-backed memory domains (as described above).

-    From kdb+ 5.0 onwards, the `.m` namespace was repurposed to hold the local namespaces of modules.
-Objects in the new `.m` namespace should not be accessed directly but only by using the interface provided by the respective module.

-    Existing code that uses `.m` for memory domains will not work in kdb+ 5.0+ and should be updated to remove this usage to avoid unexpected issues.